 Being able to report on a fleet-wide basis will significantly help Fisheries Queensland to safeguard the ecological sustainability of Queensland's fisheries.

-The Commonwealth Environment Protection and Biodiversity Conservation Act 1999 (the EPBC Act) requires fishers to report all interactions with protected species to the Department of the Environment and Energy.
+The Commonwealth Environment Protection and Biodiversity Conservation Act 1999 (the EPBC Act) requires fishers to report all interactions with protected species to the Department of Agriculture, Water and the Environment (DAWE).
 You will meet this requirement when you report all interactions in your SOCI logbook.
-We provide a summary of SOCI interaction by fishery to the Department of the Environment and Energy.
+We provide a summary of SOCI interaction by fishery to DAWE.

 Fisheries Queensland has produced a series of videos on safe handling of SOCI caught as bycatch to reduce injury to animals and fishers.
 The animals featured include sharks, rays, sea turtles, freshwater turtles and sea snakes.